 We open with the prelude to the initial story arc called “Blood Ties” as many years ago, a young boy named Takeda is being carried by a blind swordsman named Kenshi.
 As they dash through the Himalayan Wilderness, the child notices several arrows flying towards them.
 Kenshi manages to telekinetically use his sword (known as the Sento) to slice through the incoming projectiles.
 Unfortunately, one of the arrows manages to strike him in his leg as they’re soon met upon by Hsu Hao and his fellow men.
 After he tells Takeda to run, Kenshi is told that he’ll pay for betraying the Red Dragon before they proceed to fight each other.
 Back with Takeda, he’s ultimately met upon by an enemy agent whose father apparently left a scar on his face.
 Just as he intends to send him to an Outworld slaver for a hefty pay, he gets killed by a familiar kunai spear and chain piercing through his neck.
 Back with Kenshi, he gets defeated as Hsu Hao mocks him for hiding within the wilderness.
 However, Kenshi says that he was actually trespassing before the kunai spear & chain flies in and pierces Hsu Hao in his cybernetic heart.
 He then gets pulled in before Scorpion shatters his head with a fierce punch.
 Hanzo then tells the opposing men to leave, since they’re trespassing on the Shirai Ryu’s territory.

 Later, Kenshi and Takeda get brought to the group’s temple.
-Kenshi asks Hanzo how he’s found all of these fighters, to which he explains that he brought in those who lost their loved ones in the “NetherRealm War” and molds them into better fighters.
-Kenshi then introduces Takeda as his son, but Scorpion tells him that he doesn’t have a kin of his own.
+Kenshi asks Hanzo how he’s found all of these fighters, to which he explains that he brought in those who lost their loved ones in the “Netherrealm War” and molds them into better fighters.
+Kenshi then introduces Takeda as his son, but Scorpion tells him that he doesn’t have kin of his own.
 However, Kenshi says that he actually does before he explains how he found out.
 During a flashback, he explains that he went undercover in order to find the Red Dragon’s leader named Daegon.
 Unfortunately, his cover got blown.
-Later at a hidden temple within Japan, he would spend the next several weeks cranking a generator in order to charge up his satellite phone that only one other person is able to call him on, which turns out to be Lt.
-Sonya Blade.
+Later at a hidden temple within Japan, he would spend the next several weeks cranking a generator in order to charge up his satellite phone that only one other person is able to call him on, which turns out to be Sonya Blade.
 She would inform him that the Red Dragon had a message about him having a son who lived over near Lampang, Thailand, which had facts that added up to him.
 While he tried to get there as soon as he could, the Red Dragon arrived as the mother named Suchin manages to fight back.
 Though she’s more than capable of slaying the opposing agents, one of them was able to shoot her in the chest and kill her.
 He would ultimately arrive too late and acquire his son as we shift back to the present.
-Later, Takeda is being put to bed as the boy in unsure about his safety while in Scorpion’s care.
-Kenshi assures him that Hanzo has been wrestling his own demons before he’s forced to tell the kid that his mother is never returning.
+Later, Takeda is being put to bed as the boy is unsure about his safety while in Scorpion’s care.
+Kenshi assures him that Hanzo has been wrestling with his own demons before he’s forced to tell the kid that his mother is never returning.
 Sometime later, Takeda is asleep as Kenshi tells Scorpion that he’s leaving in order to find Daegon and learn about the boy & his murdered mother.
 He also wants the kid to think that his mom died accidentally out of fear that he would run away with vengeance in his heart.
-Hanzo tells him that it’s wrong for him to lie, while Kenshi say that it’s entirely for the boy’s safety and that they’re aware of what can come when someone has some “vengeance without discipline”.
+Hanzo tells him that it’s wrong for him to lie, while Kenshi says that it’s entirely for the boy’s safety and that they’re aware of what can come when someone has some “vengeance without discipline”.
 We then shift to the next morning as Takeda tries to run away, but Scorpion manages to reach him and tells him that he’s a survivor.
 However, no one in his clan is allowed to run away and that they must fight.

 Over at a Red Dragon temple near Linxia, China, the group finds themselves under attack due to someone wanting a knife that they own.
 Soon enough, it’s discovered that the perpetrator is Sub-Zero as he demands for the lone surviving figure to let him into their vault.
 Once he gets inside however, he notices that the chamber is completely empty.
 He then demands for a certain dagger so that he can give it to Raiden.
 Suddenly, he gets blasted by a particular eye beam as Kano captures him and uses said dagger on Kuai’s facial scar before he thanks him for taking care of the Red Dragon for him.
 He then says that the Thunder God lied to him and that he should know about the curse that lies within the blade known as the Kamidogu.